netoabel/elgatokey-cam-bind/README.md

 You can try the script by cloning this repository and then running one of the following commands:

-`sh ./camera-bind/camera-bind-linux.sh`

-or

-`sh ./camera-bind/camera-bind-macos.sh`
+`sh ./camera-bind/camera-bind.sh`

 With the script running, try to make some application use your webcam (i.e. https://meet.google.com).
 It should turn Elgato Key Light on and off whenever you enable/disable your webcam.

+Only Linux and MacOS are supported.

 ## How to make it run as a service